PiotrSotniczuk/compiler/README.md

-#Compiler for Latte language
+# Compiler for Latte language
 Compiler was made as a final project for MRJP course.
+For usage info go to `./cpp_version/README`